logo

 • Rebecca Bradstreet Bonfield

 The Great Swamp Fight was on November 2, 1675.
-Josiah Winslow led a force of over 1000 colonial militia and about 150 Pequot and Mohegan Indians against the Narragansett.
+Josiah Winslow led a force of over 1000 colonial militia and about 150 Pequot and Mohegan warriors against the Narragansett.
 Several abandoned Narragansett villages were burned and the tribe retreated to a five acre fort in the center of a swamp near Kingston, Rhode Island.
-The fort, which was occupied by over a thousand Indians, was taken after a fierce fight.
+The fort, which was occupied by over a thousand indigenous warriors, was taken after a fierce fight.
 It was burned and the inhabitants, including women and children, were killed or evicted.
 The winter stores were destroyed.
 The colonists lost about 70 men and nearly 150 were wounded.

 Goodman was a courtesy title before the surname of a man not of noble and Goodwife or Goody was the courtesy title for a married woman not of noble birth.